 Telescopes and Instrumentation

-As set out in its convention, ESO provides state of the art facilities for Europe's astronomers and promotes and organises cooperation in astronomical research.
+As set out in its convention, ESO provides state-of-the-art-facilities for Europe's astronomers and promotes and organises cooperation in astronomical research.
 Today, ESO operates some of the world's largest and most advanced observational facilities at three sites in northern Chile: La Silla, Paranal and Chajnantor.
 These are the best locations known in the southern hemisphere for astronomical observations.
 With other activities such as technology development, conferences and educational projects, ESO also plays a decisive role in forming a European Research Area for astronomy and astrophysics.

 La Silla Observatory

-ESO operates two major telescopes (the ESO 3.6-metre telescope and the New Technology Telescope (NTT)) at the La Silla Observatory.
+ESO operates two major telescopes (the ESO 3.6-metre telescope and the New Technology Telescope (NTT) at the La Silla Observatory.
 They are equipped with state of the art instruments either built completely by ESO or by external consortia, with substantial contribution by ESO.

-The Atacama Large Millimeter/submillimeter Array, or ALMA, is an international collaboration to develop a telescope of revolutionary design to study the Universe from a site in the foothills of Chile's Andes Mountains.
+The Atacama Large Millimeter/submillimeter Array, or ALMA, is an international collaboration to operate a telescope of revolutionary design to study the Universe from a site in the foothills of Chile's Andes Mountains.
 ALMA is composed of 66 high precision antennas, operating at wavelengths of 0.32 to 3.6 mm.
-Its main 12-metre array has fifty antennas, each 12 metres in diameter, acting together as a single telescope — an interferometer.
+Its main 12-metre array has fifty antennas, each measuring 12 metres in diameter, acting together as a single telescope — an interferometer.
 An additional compact array of four 12-metre and twelve 7-metre antennas complements this.
 The ALMA antennas can be arranged in different configurations, where the maximum distance between antennas can vary from 150 metres to 16 kilometres.
 The ALMA correlator, a specialised computer that combines the information received by the antennas, can perform a remarkable 16 000 million-million (1.6x1016) operations per second.

-With a 39-metre primary mirror and its adaptive optics concept, the E-ELT may revolutionise our perception of the Universe, much as Galileo's telescope did, 400 years ago, when he first pointed a telescope to the sky.
+With a 39-metre primary mirror and its adaptive optics concept, the ELT may revolutionise our perception of the Universe, much as Galileo's telescope did, 400 years ago, when he first pointed a telescope to the sky.